KittyGiraudel/site/_posts/2014-07-01-building-a-customization-api-in-sass.md

     // No module specified, expecting plain CSS
     @else {
-      // … Since we'll be expecting valid CSS, let's output it here
+      // … Since we’ll be expecting valid CSS, let’s output it here

-      // Warn that customization mixin shouldn't be used without a module
+      // Warn that customization mixin shouldn’t be used without a module
       @warn "The customization mixin should not be used without specifying a module to use.";
     }
   }